 Founded on the U.S. Department of Agriculture (USDA) Conservation Innovation Grant Program, many states have established Conservation Innovation Programs to incite creativity and promote development of innovative conservation practices uniquely tailored to benefit the state.
 This action proposes creation of a Louisiana Conservation Innovation Program within the LDAF to stimulate development and adoption of innovative conservation approaches and technologies that curtail and sequester GHG emissions.
-Through partnering with USDA, the LDAF should request funding to promote pilot projects, field demonstrations, and on-farm conservation research for the development of innovative practices specific to Louisiana.
+Research institutions, farmers, agencies, and others will be able to submit innovative conservation approaches in the program.
+Through partnering with USDA and others, the LDAF will request funding to promote pilot projects, field demonstrations, and on-farm conservation research for the development and testing of innovative practices specific to Louisiana.
 (Associated Submitted Action Proposals: 42, 110)